auditize/auditize/doc/docs/web-component.md

 !!! warning
     As the access token is visible to your end-user, it should be scoped to the minimum required permissions, like in this example.

-The call to the `/api/auth/access-token` Auditize endpoint **must** be done server-side (your backend) to keep the API key secret.
-A typical implementation of the `access-token-provider` function would be a call to your backend to get the access token.
+The call to the `/api/auth/access-token` Auditize endpoint must be done **from your backend** to keep the API key secret.
+The `access-token-provider` attribute of the `<auditize-logs>` tag is a JavaScript function that you must implement in your frontend to get the access token from your backend.

+The [`AUDITIZE_ACCESS_TOKEN_LIFETIME` environment variable](config.md) defines the lifetime of the access token.
+Make sure that this value and the value of the `access-token-refresh-interval` attribute are consistent, meaning that the access token lifetime must be greater than the refresh interval.

 ## Example

-Here is an example of a very basic web application yet functionnal written in Python using the [FastAPI](https://fastapi.tiangolo.com/) framework.
+Here is an example of a very basic web application, yet functionnal, written in Python using the [FastAPI](https://fastapi.tiangolo.com/) framework, which integrates the Auditize Web Component.

 1. it serves an HTML page that includes the Auditize Web Component and a JavaScript function named `getAccessToken`
 1. the web component calls the `getAccessToken` function